PVOBrien/reading-notes/401-reading-11.md

 ## [Spring App Basics](https://spring.io/guides/gs/serving-web-content)

+After building the demo app, it was interesting that it "ran" at "75% executing".
+Also, there were a lot of dependencies/plugins to download to get it to run, I feel there's a lot going on under the hood to get it working.
+It uses the model-view-controller (MVC) model to organize, display, and gather data respectively, and it has it's own syntax for those responsibilities.

+As for the application itself, it ran, there's a framework to impliment and use, and it's server.
+The internet is yours!

 ## [Spring MVC and Thymeleaf](https://www.thymeleaf.org/doc/articles/springmvcaccessdata.html)

 > In a typical Spring MVC application, @Controller classes are responsible for preparing a model map with data and selecting a view to be rendered.